 3. Standalone Platforms

-If you prefer to have your online courses separate from your website, you can choose a standalone platform like Thinkific and Teachable.
+If you prefer to have your online courses separate from your website, you can choose a standalone platform like Thinkific or Teachable.
 These platforms have plenty of options to customize your course site to match your brand.
 Some even have landing page support and lots of control over your courses and your earnings.